County Development Service

 Growing scouting = quality scouting for more young people!

 Together, we aim to provide scouting to as many young people in our local communities as we can.
-In order to this we need to develop and grow scouting at every opportunity.
+In order to do this we need to develop and grow scouting at every opportunity.

-Our development service is a central part of our county approach to the growth and development of scouting across our five districts.
+Our development service is a central part of our county approach to the growth and development of scouting across our districts.

 When we talk about development we are referring to the ways we can deliver even better scouting to more young people, and prioritising those ideas.
 There are so many ways to do this, including: